MawCeron/the-portrait/novel/02_chapter_two.md

 He replayed the entire negotiation for me, every detail, every nuance, pacing the courtyard while I pretended to focus on the accounts.
 In truth, I was watching my husband transform before my eyes into something I'd never quite seen before: not the careful merchant, not the ambitious social climber, but something simpler and more vulnerable.
 A man meeting someone he admired.

 "He said he'd consider a portrait," Francesco told me, chest puffed with pride.
 "He asked questions.
 About you, about the house, about our children.
 He said—and these were his exact words, Lisa—he said he likes to know the soul of his sitters before he paints them.
-The _soul_.
+The soul.
 As if painting were a form of knowing."

 "That does sound promising," I said, and meant it.
 There was something touching about Leonardo caring who I was beyond just another face to render.